eclipse/mosaic.website/content/docs/simulators/network_simulator_ns3.md

     * Windows - In the settings, share the drive where Eclipse MOSAIC is installed on.
 You may need to restart docker in the reset tab.
     * Linux - Make sure your user account belongs to the unix-group `docker`.
 You may need to restart your machine.
 3. Switch to the location of the Dockerfile in `<mosaic>/bin/fed/ns3`
-4. Execute the following command on command line:
-    `docker build -t ns3-federate` .
+4. Execute the following command on command line: `docker build -t ns3-federate .`\
     This could take a while to finish.
-5. Enter the name of the docker image `etc/runtime.json` in the `ns3`-section into the property `dockerImage`:
+5. Enter the name of the docker image `etc/runtime.json` in the `ns3`-section into the property `dockerImage`.
+Eclipse MOSAIC will then start the docker container for you.
+If you try to run the docker container independently it will fail on startup, because the configuration files in the folder `scratch` are missing.
 ```json
 "federates": [
    ...